-Slightly differing from our day and evening agenda, the partial hospitalization program (PHP) is designed to meet the needs of individuals on a daily basis.
-An alternative to inpatient/residential care, the integrated program includes alcohol and drug education, Cognitive Behavioral Therapy (CBT), and when necessary, medically supervised pharmacotherapy.
+Slightly differing from our morning and evening agenda, the partial hospitalization program (PHP) also called day treatment is designed to meet the needs of individuals on a daily basis.
+An alternative to inpatient/residential care, the full day integrated program includes evidenced based alcohol and drug education and group process, Mindfulness Meditation, Cognitive Behavioral Therapy (CBT) group, or Dialectical Behavioral Therapy Skills Training (DBT) group, individual therapy and when necessary, medically supervised pharmacotherapy.

 This type of treatment is designed specifically for men and women who:

 - Have suffered a severe drug or alcohol relapse that may have medical implications.

 - Have an exacerbated medical condition by drug or alcohol use that needs focused care.